 The board is currently led by James Phalen, who has proven to be able to effectively lead the board and engage members in various aspects of governance and commitments to the school.
-The PLA governing board had an average attendance rate of 100%, as noted in the corresponding graph.
+The PLA governing board had an average attendance rate of 80%.
 This indicates member investment in the school and its success.